 While taking their name from Jimmy Eat World’s “23”, with unmatched determination Selfish Things prove they are neither selfish nor self-serving.

-The Toronto, Ontario five-piece, consisting of Alex Biro (Vocals/Guitar/Piano), Mike Ticar (Lead Guitar/Vocals), Cam Snooks (Rhythm Guitar), Burton Lavery (Bass) and Jordan Trask (drums), bring unabashedly honest music to a world fuelled by false promises and pretences.
+The Toronto, Ontario four-piece, consisting of Alex Biro (Vocals/Guitar/Piano), Mike Ticar (Lead Guitar/Vocals), Cam Snooks (Rhythm Guitar), and Jordan Trask (drums), bring unabashedly honest music to a world fuelled by false promises and pretences.

 Having spent years cultivating and nurturing his raw, natural talent, dedication to musicianship and songwriting, frontman Alex Biro founded Selfish Things.
 All of this, in the hope of shedding light on one simple, yet oftentimes overlooked, concept — honesty.